connorl42/AlienGameRepo/checkins.md

 ## Week 2 Summary (10/06/2025)
 ### This week I worked on:

-This week I added some selected assets to my project and started working on a custom charqcter controller script for my player character.
-I did not accomplosh as much as I would have liked since I have been busy and it took several hours to get my enviroment setup done.
+This week I added some selected assets to my project and started working on a custom character controller script for my player character.
+I did not accomplish as much as I would have liked since I have been busy and it took several hours to get my environment setup done.

 ### This week I learned:

 This week I learned some of the syntax specific to Unreal Engine while working on my new C++ scripts.
-I also experiemented a bit with making modifications in the code vs the engine's built in blueprints.
+I also experimented a bit with making modifications in the code vs the engine's built in blueprints.

 ### My successes this week were: